How to Tell If A Pork Chop is Cooked All the Way Through?

 3. Internal Temperature:

-Using a Meat Thermometer: Using a meat thermometer is the most dependable way.
+Using a Meat Thermometer: It’s the most reliable way.
 Make sure it stays away from the fat and bones by inserting it into the thickest portion of the pork chop.
 When the pork chop reaches an internal temperature of 145°F (63°C), it is done and suitable for consumption.

 4. Juices: